umccr/GHIF-QC/README.md

     * ie BQ filter available for samtools coverage but not mosdepth nor samtools stats
     * Is it possible to just report % of bases <= Q20?

-  * Some programs are reporting mean coverage per chromosome.
+  * Some programs report a mean coverage per chromosome summary.
 To obtain mean coverage across all autosomes, should chromosome length be taken into account or is Sum of mean chromosome coverage / number of chromosomes sufficient?